steveabouem/my-family-tree-builder/react_nodejs/express_backend/TASKS.md

   // when creating an instance of the model (such as using Model.create()). declare id: CreationOptional<number>;
  // ... other attributes
-  declare created_by: number; // FTUser
+  declare created_by: number; // User
   declare created_at: CreationOptional<Date>;
   declare updated_at: CreationOptional<Date>;